SCUBA QUIZ: Can You ID these Coral Species?

 Do you think you know something about corals?
 Test your knowledge and impress your dive buddies!
-No need for scientific names, easy and fun!
+No need for scientific names, this quiz is easy and fun!

 Did you know corals are animals?
 They are tiny polyps that sometimes live in large colonies.
 Some are able to make a calcium carbonate skeleton that might look like a rock or plant while others follow the movement of the water.
 Corals are an ancient life form that exists over 240 million years.